lerodriguezreyes/react-kanban/README.md

 * All quotes were taken from https://www.brainyquote.com and https://spacequotations.com/quotes-about-space/

 ##### Pending tasks
-- day 2  iteration 4
-- day 2  iteration 5
+- Nav bar using selected style
+- style the cards
+- style the different pages

 ##### Ideas that I would like to implement
 1. Side Bar style: https://reactjsexample.com/react-burger-menu-an-off-canvas-sidebar-react-component-with-a-collection-of-effects/